candidate for senate

 Joanne Schwartz is running for NJ Assembly to help improve the lives of New Jersey residents.

-Joanne is a former Burlington County Freeholder.
-During her time as freeholder, she fought to make Burlington County Animal Shelters "no kill" for dogs, and created the Barn Cat program to help house feral cats.
+Joanne is a former Burlington County Freeholder where she fought to make Burlington County Animal Shelters "no kill" for dogs, and created the Barn Cat program to help house feral cats.
+And she took a sharp pencil to budget issues, searching for ways to cut spending.

 She is a semi-retired healthcare administrator and former probation officer, as well as a former adjunct faculty member at Rowan College at Burlington County (formerly Burlington County College) and Rowan University.